Kenosha OWI Defense Attorney

 The Governing Wisconsin Statute

 The State has to prove three elements: operation of a motor vehicle, on a public roadway, while either impaired or with a prohibited BAC.
 Each element is independently contestable.
-Penalty tiers sit at Wis.
-Stat. § 346.65, with aggravators for high BAC, minors in the vehicle, and injuries caused.
+Penalty tiers sit at § 346.65, with aggravators for high BAC, minors in the vehicle, and injuries caused.

 We Will Answer Your OWI Questions